Israel Strikes Qatar, ICE In Chicago, MAHA and Kids

 The suburbs of Qatar's capital, Doha, were rocked with explosions yesterday after Israel bombed Hamas's office and its residences there.

-ally that's been hosting Hamas leaders in exile and is a mediator in the war in Gaza.
+It marks the first attack of its kind by Israel on Qatar, a U.S. ally that's been hosting Hamas leaders in exile and is a mediator in the war in Gaza.

 Thanks for joining us.
+Good morning, Michelle.

 So could you just start with explaining what exactly happened in Qatar yesterday?

+Sure.
 So it was just before 4 p.m.

 here when explosions rang out in the capital in several locations.
+Videos showed pedestrians screaming and running for cover on the street.

 And Doha is a city where the last FIFA World Cup was played.
+It's a major international travel hub.

-And this is where Trump came in May and lavished praise on the leadership here because it hosts thousands of U.S.
+And this is where Trump came in May and lavished praise on the leadership here because it hosts thousands of U.S. troops.

-And Israel's military claimed responsibility for it, saying it was targeting senior Hames leaders who it says were, quote, directly responsible for the October 7th attack of 2023 on Israel.
+So this was a stunning attack and Israel's military claimed responsibility for it, saying it was targeting senior Hames leaders who it says were quote directly responsible for the October 7th attack of 2023 on Israel.

+Now, one of the bombings targeted Hames's office here in Doha.
 This is where I and other reporters have sat in interviews with the group's political leaders.

 Some of whom say the decision to attack Israel actually came from its military wing inside Gaza on October 7th, not from them, that they did not have prior knowledge of it.

+Either way, Israel missed its target.
 It did not kill any senior Hamas officials.

-Well, Qatar's prime minister describes this as state terrorism, and Qataris say they had no forewarning of the attack.
+And what is Qatar saying about this attack?
+Well, Qatar's prime minister describes this as state terrorism.
+And Qataris say they had no forewarning of the attack.

-So speaking from a podium last night, Qatar's prime minister said the attack on Qatar's soil is a message to the region that Israel is a rogue player and that this attack is proof that Israel has worked to sabotage every attempt to achieve peace.
+So, speaking from a podium last night, Qatar's prime minister said the attack on Qatar's soil is a message to the region that Israel is a rogue player and that this attack is proof that Israel has worked to sabotage every attempt to achieve peace.

-And also keep in mind that for nearly two years now, Qatar and Egypt have served as mediators between Israel and Hamas, hosting both sides in talks, some of them here at hotels in Doha, where mediators shuffle between floors to deliver messages between the two sides.
+And also keep in mind that for nearly two years now, Qatar and Egypt have served as mediators between Israel and Hames, hosting both sides in talks, some of them here at hotels in Doha, where mediators shuffle between floors to deliver messages between the two sides.

 And they've successfully mediated during Israel's war in Gaza, the release of Israeli hostages and Palestinian detainees, though a deal to end the war remains out of reach.